ankurkal/sandbox/README.md

 One important thing to notice is that your controller is just acting as a broker here.
 It facilitates the interaction between the data that is being passed in and the business logic (in this case `UserService`).

-_**Want to learn more?** See the chapter resources for a video that demonstrates posting JSON to a Spring REST web service._
+_**Want to learn more?** See the chapter introduction for a video that demonstrates posting JSON to a Spring REST web service._

 ### Building and Running